CaptainJet/RM-StarRuby/README.txt

 RM-StarRuby

 Will add details later.
-Can only use PNG and OGG.
+Can only use PNG for images
+Can use WAV or OGG for audio.

 Uses: